 Propers of the Mass

 In keeping with her observance of historic Western use in the Ordinary of the Mass, Zion follows the historic Western liturgy in her use of the propers of the Mass.
-Available here are full propers for the entire liturgical year as used at Zion, as well as files containing just the Cantors chants.
+Like the Ordo listed above, many of the historic Propers below are no longer used at Zion, because some contain language that does not reflect the best Lutheran practice.
+Nonetheless, for the careful and circumspect use of the church, full propers for the entire liturgical year, as well as files containing just the Cantors chants, are available below:

 Included in the Sanctoral Calendar is the entire gamut of feasts, festivals, and commemorations observed liturgically at Zion throughout the year.
 For a copy of Sanctoral Calendar please CLICK HERE